 Jerry struggled not to break into a laugh during the long, silent seconds that passed.
 He forced himself not to glance toward Scott and Conrad though he desperately wanted to witness their dumbfounded expressions.

 “That would be more than enough to complete this—” Here Jerry hesitated briefly and continued, “secret…project.”

 Silence befell the room again.
 Jerry was one hundred percent confident no one understood what was going on except him and Steve Larson.

 Larson stood.
-Picked up his briefcase and one by one he transferred the reports from the table to the bag.
+Picked up his briefcase.
+One by one he transferred the reports from the table to the bag.

 “Thank you, sir.”
 Jerry stood.

 “Yes, thank you, sir.”
 Bart Conrad tried interjecting.
 He held out a hand, but Steve Larson reached for Jerry’s instead.
 Shaking Larson’s outstretched hand was the single best moment in his career up until that point.

 “You have a name for this project, son?”